 Adobe Creative Cloud for Education

 In the same fashion, there is a special offer for those using Creative Cloud tools for educational purposes, such as students and teachers.
-For them, Adobe provides annual access to the All Apps plan, for only $19.99 for the first year and $29.99 the second year.
+For them, Adobe provides annual access to the All Apps plan, for only $19.99 for the first year and $29.99 for the second year.
 This effectively saves 60% from the regular price for this membership, so it’s a generous offer for those learning and teaching creative skills!

 Finally, there are also tailored solutions for educational entities like schools and universities.